luciannomas/star-wars-guide/README.md

 This application is a human guide themed around Star Wars.
 Users can select a movie and view its details along with the characters that participated in it.

+The following app can be seen from https://star-wars-guide-three.vercel.app/

 ## Features

 - Browse through a list of Star Wars movies.